alvierahman90/gohookr/readme.md

 ## Signature Verification

 Signature verificaiton is done using SHA256 HMACs.
-You can set which header gohookr will receive a signature from using the `SignatureHeader` key for each service.
+You **must** set which HTTP header gohookr will receive a signature from using the `SignatureHeader` key for each service.
-You can also specify a shared secret in the `Secret` key.
+You should also specify a shared secret in the `Secret` key.

 ### Disable Signature Verification